-Our customers who have migrated to MindTouch Responsive from legacy MindTouch products have seen how much easier it is to read their product documentation through our seamless mobile experience.
-With the increased emphasis on user-friendly, mobile-friendly content to keep customers engaged—and keep your search engine optimization (SEO) analysis tools happy—MindTouch strives to provide a fully responsive experience.
+Customers who have migrated to our current MindTouch iteration from legacy MindTouch products have seen how much easier it is to read their product documentation through our seamless mobile experience.
+With the increased emphasis on user-friendly and mobile-friendly content to keep customers engaged—and to keep your search engine optimization (SEO) analysis tools happy—MindTouch strives to provide a fully responsive experience.

 Historic table viewing

 Tables with large quantities of data had readability issues on mobile or tablet screens.
 These types of tables were frequently cut off in smaller screens or user needed to scroll sideways in order to read the full content of the tables.
 This type of non-user-friendly experience can decrease a customers' engagement with content, causing them to abandon a page because it is not readable on a site that is otherwise mobile-optimized.

 MindTouch enables the creation of responsive tables that are mobile-ready as soon as they are created, propelling you one step closer to an engagement platform that also shines on your SEO.

 Newly created tables look like this on larger screens: